 The Program of Study is a list of required courses offered.
-Course substitutions or transfer hours are not allowed.
-The 60-semester hour program requires a minimum of 27 months for completion.
-No transfer credit is accepted in the Ed.D.
-Program.
+The 60semester hour program requires a minimum of 27 months for completion.
 The University is not obligated to any student who becomes disenrolled for any reason.
 Failure to follow course sequence will result in delayed graduation date and significant financial penalty.
 The program must be completed in a maximum of six years.
 The Ed.D. courses are taught in face-to-face and online delivery formats.